cloudfoundry-attic/sprout-bosh/README.md

 ### 1. Clone this project

-    git clone https://github.com/pivotal-cf/bosh-sprout.git #note you may not have git yet, and will be prompted to install the command-line developer tools.
-Go ahead and install cd sprout-wrap
+    git clone https://github.com/pivotal-cf/sprout-bosh.git #note you may not have git yet, and will be prompted to install the command-line developer tools.
+Go ahead and install cd sprout-bosh

 ### 2. Install soloist & and other required gems